McRp3009/Project-SD/README.md

 # Description
 The general aim of the project will be to realize a client-server service with a key-value pair storage system.
-It has an interface for the user, allowing him to request the execution of operations on a hash table, and on the other hand the server is programmed to wait for a connection request from the client, thus being ready to receive, execute and respond to the operations sent.
-This project was developed in four fases and this is the 4th fase (complete project)
+It has an interface for the user, allowing him to request the execution of operations on a hash table, and on the other hand, the server is programmed to wait for a connection request from the client, thus being ready to receive, execute, and respond to the operations sent.
+This project was developed in four phases and this is the 4th phase (complete project)

 ## Execution

 Inside the group04 folder, run the following commands to get the job done:

-1. make clean -> cleans the .o, executable and .d files
+1. make clean -> cleans the .o, executable, and .d files
 2. make all - > create the .o and executable files for the client and server \
 3. Switch on zookeeper:\
     - Switch on the zookeeper server using the zkServer.sh start command